nickpreston24/nugs-net6/README.md

 - [ ] Log to Airtable a la LogRow.cs
 - [ ] Add an Admin panel for viewing logs
 - [ ] Feature voting Poll (max 3)
+- [ ] Let users verify something works with a "Proof" URL.
+E.g. I found the [iRayMH25](https://youtu.be/ECGxVlh4kFY?t=1040) to be valid via Garand Thumb's video on Airsoft

 ### Animation Ideas